FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - `cepSerializationHeader` gained `journal_metadata_present`, `journal_beat`, and `journal_decision_replay` fields.
 Set the boolean to `true` to request metadata; leave it `false` if you supply your own `metadata` buffer.
 - `cep_serialization_emit_cell()` auto-populates `journal_beat` with `cep_beat_index()` when you pass `NULL` for the header (or leave the boolean unset), so ordinary emitters get beat stamps for free.
+- Structure manifests encode an extra byte after every `domain/tag` pair that mirrors the segment’s `glob` flag (`0x01` when set).
+Data descriptors append the same byte after the payload tag so wildcard hints survive round-trips.
 - During write, the header encodes a 16-byte metadata block: beat (big-endian `uint64_t`), a flag byte (`0x01` for decision replay), and padding.
 Readers parse it back and set the struct fields when `metadata_length` matches the pattern.
 - You can still inject arbitrary metadata: provide `metadata_length`/`metadata` and leave `journal_metadata_present` `false`; the serializer simply copies your payload.